jaythad13/Mathematikezettelkasten/Linear algebra done right --- ladr/notes/Normal operators.md

 ### More on the analogy between $\mathcal{L}(V)$ and $\mathbb{C}$

-Of course, the result as stated below only makes sense when $V$ is a complex vector space, but [[it can be made sense of]] on real vector spaces.
+Of course, the result as stated below only makes sense when $V$ is a complex vector space, but [[Linear algebra done right --- ladr/attachments/exercises/ex 7/ex 7A/ex 7A.pdf#page=12|it can be made sense of]] on real vector spaces.

 ##### _proposition:_ the real and imaginary parts of normal operators commute